jae1911/sitecontent/content/wiki/documentation/docker.md

 ---
-title: "Setting up Docker on Debian"
+title: "Docker"
 ---

-# Setting up on Docker
+# Docker

 This page covers the installation of Docker on Debian and a quickstart with compose.
 We will assume your Debian machine is a blank state configured with the fastest mirrors.
+It also contains a crash course to basic commands.

+${toc}

-## Setting up the base Docker
+## Setting Docker

 Everything there needs to be run as room (you can use `sudo` for most commands).
 Update your system with `apt update` and then install prerequisites `apt install ca-certificates curl gnupg lsb-release`.